graceoreilly/odin-recipes/README.md

 # odin-recipes
 This a project as part of the Odin project curriculum.
+In this project I learned how to create a website and "push" my changes to github.
+I learned how to create a web page with an image, unordered lists, ordered lists, headings and paragraphs.
+I learned how to link my webpages to my homepage.
+I also learned it is important to call your homepage index.html.